nickfloyd/convert-to-core-kata/README.md

 # ConvertToCoreKata
 Basic Kata for converting a VS 2015 / .NET Framework project and solution to VS 2017 / .NET Core

+**NOTE: You can skip all of the Kata stuff if you'd like and simply use the [conversion script](https://github.com/nickfloyd/ConvertToCoreKata/blob/master/ConvertToCore.ps1).
+More details on that below.**

-**Note:** This repo contains a [solution](https://github.com/nickfloyd/ConvertToCoreKata/commits/solution) branch of the code that will help you as you work your way through the kata.
+This repo contains a [solution](https://github.com/nickfloyd/ConvertToCoreKata/commits/solution) branch of the code that will help you as you work your way through the kata.

 ###Kata Success